Kidus-Bellete/Face-and-non-face-Classification/README.md

 5. License

 ## Introduction
-This project is a machine learning model for face and non-face recognition.
+This project is a machine learning model for face and non-face classification.
 It uses various techniques such as Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA), and different classifiers to distinguish between images of faces and non-faces.

 ## PCA
 Principal Component Analysis (PCA) is a dimensionality reduction technique that is used to extract important features from high-dimensional datasets.
 PCA works by identifying the principal components of the data, which are linear combinations of the original features that capture the most variation in the data